15 Minute Morning Yoga:

 A Yoga Class In The Morning May Turn Your Day Around!

-While you may at first feel resistant to the initial morning routine, you body will adapt and reap the benefits from a solid 15 minute morning yoga routine.
+While you may at first feel resistant to the initial morning routine, your body will adapt and reap the benefits from a consistent 15-minute morning yoga routine.

 A 15-Minute Morning Yoga Routine For Beginners

 Below you will find 5-easy postures for an effective 15-minute morning yoga routine!

 If you are a beginner and wish not to perform a Sun Salutation or getting into a Vinyasa flow, you may rely on these yoga asanas, for a morning yoga routine.

 Related Article: Yoga for Better Sleep: Learn Why Bedtime Yoga, Works!

 - Firstly, in a standing posture, inhale with your arms straight up, lean back slightly to feel the stretch of your whole body.